atdance/moviesrental/README.md

 # Video rental store

 ## Installation requirements
-Java JVM 7 and later .
+Java JVM 7 and later.
 It runs on its own embedded server with Jetty, no servlet container like Tomcat is needed

 ## API overview